 The wine is bottled with a DIAM closure.

 Geschickt Grand Cru Kaefferkopf Riesling 2016

 A Riesling hand-harvested from the complex terroir of the Grand Cru Kaefferkopf vineyard where the vines are old and the yield is very low.
 It was aged for 14 months in foudre and old barriques.

 This eastern-facing vineyard which sits at about 300 metres above sea level is very famous and thoroughly deserves the Grand Cru status.
 The soils are derived from both granite and limestone which are responsible for the complex minerality found in wines made from these vines.

 The Riesling is complex, generous and quite intense.
-It has wonderful acidity which gives the wine a freshness which is very appealing.
+The alcohol is fairly high at 15% but it is wonderfully balanced because it has wonderful acidity which gives the wine a freshness which is very appealing.
 This is a very serious yet approachable wine which you will be able to enjoy for many years.

 Geschickt AOC Alsace Grand Cru Kaefferkopf Maceration Gewürztraminer 2017

 Gewürztraminer is an interesting grape that has become even more interesting with the advent of macerated (skin contact) wines.
 In the case of this grape variety we avoid the use of the term ‘orange’ as the macerated juice actually turns a bright pink!

 The grape is related to Savagnin but not directly even though it is roughly translated as ‘spicy traminer) and the Traminer grape variety is the same as Savagnin.
 Savagnin has a mutated form called Savagnin Rose (many other white grapes have a Rose mutation) and Gewürztraminer is a variant of Savagnin Rose.

 This an absolutely delicious wine which derives power and elegance from the complex limestone and granite soils in this magnificent Grand Cru vineyard.